 Not all bloggers understand the authentication and cookie issues which are involved, as we update and view our Blogger blogs.
 Occasionally we see perplexed queries

-I wish blogger didn't insist on the requirement of third-party cookies in order to comment.
+I wish blogger didn't insist on the requirement of third-party cookies in order to comment.or

 Why do I have to login each time I access my account?